NCAR/FastEddy-model/docs/Tutorial/cases/CANOPY.rst

 Mean (domain horizontal average) vertical profiles of wind speed at :math:`t=4` h (FE_CANOPY.1440000) and horizontally-averaged vertical profiles of turbulence quantities at :math:`t=3-4` h [perturbations are computed at each time instance from horizontal-slab means, then averaged horitontally and over the previous 1-hour mean].
 Note that TKE_0 and TKE_1 correspond to the grid and wake-scale SGS TKE components.

 .. image:: ../images/TURB-PROF-canopy.png
-  :width: 1200
+  :width: 750
   :alt: Alternative text

 Analyze the output
 ------------------

 * Using the XY and XZ cross sections, discuss the characteristics (scale and magnitude) of the resolved turbulence.
-* What is the boundary layer height in the neutral case?
+* How does the vertical wind speed profile shape differ from the log-law?
-* Using the vertical profile plots, explain why the boundary layer is neutral.
+* Using the vertical TKE profiles, discuss how well-resolved are these LES results.